-Since April 2002, when the Willamette River Water Treatment Plant began operating, the water produced by the City has exceeded all Federal and State drinking water standards for water quality and regulatory compliance.
+Since the Willamette River Water Treatment Plant opened, Wilsonville water has exceeded all Federal and State drinking water standards for water quality and regulatory compliance.
+In March 2022, Oregon Health Authority's water system survey identified Wilsonville as an Outstanding Performer.

-The City's excellent drinking water quality begins with a high-quality source, coupled with a state-ofthe-art treatment plant and a well-maintained water storage and distribution system.
+The City's excellent drinking water quality is the result of a high-quality source coupled with a state-of-the-art treatment plant and a well-maintained water storage and distribution system.